Saturday, May 2, 2015

 The entire song makes listeners feel nostalgic, makes them wish for the ‘good ol’days’ like they sing in the song, and clearly expresses the way Tyler wishes they could go back in time to a period where life was less stressful and people expected less from them.

-for more information about the blurryface character represented by the low voice in the song, and the way the fans interpretate the album and songs.
+Pre-order Blurryface here, and look here for more information about the blurryface character represented by the low voice in the song, and the way the fans interpretate the album and songs.